 Whenever such upsets occur, the facility is required to verbally notify ADEM within 24 hours and submit a written report to ADEM within five days of becoming aware of the event.
 The submitted report includes the cause of the upset, documentation detailing that the facility was being operated properly at the time of the upset, and the steps the permittee took to minimize any adverse impact on human health and the environment resulting from the upset.

-The sanitary treatment works are also required to report to ADEM, the public, the County Health Department, and any other affected entity such as public water systems, as soon as possible upon becoming aware of any notifiable sanitary sewer overflow.
+All publicly or privately owned wastewater treatment plants holding an NPDES permit are required to provide immediate notification to ADEM, county public health officials, the public, and any other affected entity such as public water systems as soon as possible upon becoming aware of any notifiable sanitary sewer overflow (SSO) events.
 A notifiable sanitary sewer overflow is an overflow, spill, release, or diversion of wastewater from a sanitary sewer that reaches a water of the state or may imminently and substantially endanger human health.
+A map of current SSO's can be found at: https:// gis.adem.alabama.gov/sso/index.html.